 Companies resident in South Africa pay income tax on their worldwide income while non-residents are only taxed on South African-sourced income (subject to the provisions of any double taxation agreements).
 On February 23, 2022, the South African corporate income tax rate changed from 28% to 27%, effective for years of assessment ending on or after March 31, 2023.
-Companies mining minerals such as PGEs, diamonds, coal, limestone and other base metals are currently subject to income tax at the income tax rate, however, special rates of income tax are laid down for companies mining gold or deriving income from refining oil.
+Companies mining minerals such as PGMs, diamonds, coal, limestone and other base metals are currently subject to income tax at the income tax rate, however, special rates of income tax are laid down for companies mining gold or deriving income from refining oil.
 Corporate tax is paid on all income, less deductible operating expenditure and a capital expenditure allowance.

-Current legislation allows for assessed losses to be carried forward indefinitely and may be used to offset taxable income in future years, as long as the Company continues to trade.
-If the Company does not carry on trading in any one year, it loses the right to carry forward these losses.
-For years of assessment ending on or after March 31, 2023, the use of assessed losses brought forward will be limited to 80% of taxable income.
-There is no mechanism for carrying back losses, nor for sharing losses with other South African group companies.
+Prior to recent amendments, legislation allowed for assessed tax losses to be carried forward indefinitely and to be used to offset taxable income in future years, provided that the Company continues to trade.
+If the Company does not carry on trading in any one year, it loses the right to carry forward these assessed tax losses.
+For years of assessment ending on or after March 31, 2023, the use of assessed losses brought forward is limited to 80% of taxable income.
+There is no mechanism for carrying back assessed tax losses, nor for sharing losses with other South African group companies.

 The South African income tax act provides that certain capital expenditure may be deducted from the income of mining operations, but only to the extent that a mining company has reached the production stage.
-To the extent that a company is not deriving income from mining operations or from working a mine, no portion of the capital expenditure incurred during a year of assessment may be deducted.
+To the extent that a company is not deriving income from mining operations or from operating a mine, no portion of the capital expenditure incurred during a year of assessment may be deducted.
 The capital expenditure incurred must be accumulated from year to year until production commences and income from mining operations is derived.

-The South African Mineral and Petroleum Resources Royalty Act of 2008 came into effect on March 1, 2010.
-Under such Act, royalties are payable by operators using a prescribed formula using a ratio of earnings before interest and taxes (EBIT or profit) to gross sales of mineral resources; such royalties are, however, capped within a range.
+The South African Mineral and Petroleum Resources Royalty Act of 2008 ("the Act") came into effect on March 1, 2010.
+Under the Act, royalties are payable by operators using a prescribed formula using a ratio of earnings before interest and taxes (EBIT or profit) to gross sales of mineral resources; such royalties are, however, capped within a range.